There are several ways to protect and obfuscate your .NET code against reverse-engineering. The features at a glance:

-The .NET languages compilers usually generate similar MSIL code fragments for the similar fragments of your high-level code.
+The .NET languages compilers usually generate similar IL code fragments for the similar fragments of your high-level code.
 This fact allows the decompiler tools to reverse-engineer the high-level code (in C#, for example) from the .NET assemblies.

 Assemblies merging and embedding